openmpf/openmpf-components/python/AzureReadTextDetection/README.md

    a single `MERGED_LINES` output.
 The default is to merge lines as an excessive number of detections may be reported otherwise.
 - `LANGUAGE`:  When provided, disables automatic language detection and processes document based on provided language.
    The language code must be in case-sensitive BCP-47.
-Currently, 164 languages are supported, with 9 languages also having handwritten text support [see here]](https://aka.ms/ocr-languages).
+Currently, 164 languages are supported, with 9 languages also having handwritten text support: [see language docs here](https://aka.ms/ocr-languages).

+# Supported Languages and Associated Codes (Read OCR v3.2)
-   For tracking purposes, the currently listed 164 supported languages and associated BCP-47 codes include:
+For tracking purposes, the currently listed 164 supported languages and associated codes for Read OCR v3.2 include:

    | Language                    | Code (optional) | Language                   | Code (optional) |
    | --------------------------- | --------------- | -------------------------- | --------------- |